cpsusie/DotNetVault/readme.txt

     More unit tests.
 There are now two unit test projects included.
 The older one (DotNetVault.Test) tests the functionality of the built-in static analyzer.
 The newer unit test project (VaultUnitTests) tests the functionality and synchronization mechanisms provided for the vaults.
 It may also serve, in addition to the pre-existing sample code projects, as an introduction to this library.

     Documentation (including "DotNetVault Description.pdf") updated to reflect changes.

-RELEASE NOTES VERSION 0.2.0.2-alpha

-    This is an unstable alpha release.
-The current stable release is 0.1.5.2.

-    The "Value" property of the BasicVault's locked resource object is now returned by reference.
-This enables more efficient use of large mutable structs as protected resource objects.
-An additional analysis rule was added to prevent ref local aliasing of the property, to prevent possible unsynchronized access.
-Documentation updated to reflect.